-We define a complaint as "any oral or written expression of dissatisfaction, whether justified or not, from, or on behalf of, a person about the provision of, or failure to provide, a financial service or a redress determination, which:
+We define a complaint as any oral or written expression of dissatisfaction, whether justified or not, from, or on behalf of, a person about the provision of, or failure to provide, a financial service or a redress determination, which:

-- a) alleges that the complainant has suffered (or may suffer) financial loss, material distress or material inconvenience; and - b) relates to an activity of that respondent, or of any other respondent with whom that respondent has some connection in marketing or providing financial services or products, which comes under the jurisdiction of the Financial Ombudsman Service."
+- a. alleges that the complainant has suffered (or may suffer) financial loss, material distress or material inconvenience; and - b. relates to an activity of that respondent, or of any other respondent with whom that respondent has some connection in marketing or providing financial services or products, which (if the complaint relates to Trading 212 CY) comes under the jurisdiction of the Financial Ombudsman Service.